 Human Anatomy & Physiology Page

 For lecture: as we discussed in lecture this week, you'll want to get back into your regular studying groove/routine of reading/skimming the relevant parts of the textbook chapter and reading through the lecture notes before class, and then after class getting in your 2nd reading of the relevant parts of the textbook chapter, followed by employing active studying techniques to build your understanding and then convert that understanding to knowledge.
-As you probably already know, we are well into our discussion of Ch.
-16, and we will likely be able to finish it up and begin Ch.
-17 on Monday (the updated Ch.
-17 notes are now posted below, as well as the updated Prep Guide for Lecture Exam 2).
-Remember that not all of Ch.
-16 will be fair game for the next lecture exam -- check out the Prep Guide for the details.
+As you probably already know, we're smack in the midst of the fascinating Lymphatic System and Immunity chapter (Ch.
+22) right now.
+Remember that not quite all of the reading in Martini Ch.
+22 will be fair game for the next lecture exam.
+Here again is the excluded section:

 Key to the multiple choice questions on the Lecture Exam 1 Prep Guide

-New!
-BIOL& 252 Lecture Exam 2 Prep Guide
+The BIOL& 253 Lecture Exam 2 Prep Guide is coming soon!

-BIOL& 252 Lecture Exam Protocols and Multiple Choice Exam Tips
+BIOL& 253 Lecture Exam Protocols and Multiple Choice Tips

 As you know, the A&P sequence is tough, and it requires a lot of outside-of-class study time and effort in order for you to give yourself the best chance to excel.
 A while back, I asked some of my best A&P students to tell me what they did to help them score well on the lecture exams.
 Here's what they said.

-BIOL& 252 Cranial Nerve Exam Informational Handout, Summer 2014
+BIOL& 253 Blood Tracing Exam Informational Handout, Fall 2014

-A&P Open Lab Schedule for Summer Quarter 2014:
+A&P Open Lab Schedule for Fall Quarter 2014: